 - Weight4.6 ounces

-Bose is known for its world-class sound, so you can be sure the drivers and speaker in their Sport Earbuds will bring your tunes to life!
+Bose products are known for their world-class sound, so you can be sure the drivers and speaker in their Sport Earbuds will bring your tunes to life!
 These Bluetooth-enabled headphones are explicitly designed for excersie.
 Bose wants them to stay put, so they’ve innovated a special ear tip designed to keep them from falling off.

 Bose claims five hours of runtime with their Bose Sport Wireless Earbuds and an additional two hours of listening when you charge them for just 15 minutes.
 These earbuds are offered in three different and distinctive colors, but we think the “Triple Black” version looks pretty slick.
 Fans of this renowned brand will also love the best-selling Bose speakers from our list.
 Check them out.